 - Applying serums before the Sheet Mask: Just because you are sheet masking, doesn’t mean you should avoid your regular serum that day, ever heard about serum cocktails?
 So while the usual regimen says that the serum application goes after the sheet mask, I feel like applying the serum before the sheet mask is more beneficial.
 That way the goodness of the serum gets locked into the skin along with the goodness of the sheet mask.
 (This is actually something I learned from Jude Chao from Fifty Shades of Snails)

 And lastly, read the instructions before applying the masks.
 You cannot make the most out of your sheet mask unless you are applying it properly.
 I hope these informations were helpful.
-Do drop down a comment if you have any queries and do participate in my Innisfree Giveaway to win some amazing goodies.
+Do drop down a comment if you have any queries.